Azure-Samples/compute-java-manage-vm/README.md

 ---
-services: compute
+services: virtual-machines
 platforms: java
 author: selvasingh
 ---

-#Getting Started with Compute - Manage Virtual Machines - in Java #
+# Azure Virtual Machines Management Samples - Java

-Compute Manage Virtual Machine Sample (for 1.0.0-beta2) - demonstrates how to perform common tasks using the Microsoft Azure Compute service.
+These samples (for 1.0.0-beta2) demonstrate how to perform common tasks with Microsoft Azure Virtual Machines.
+Code examples show how to do the following:

 - Create a virtual machine
 - Start a virtual machine